Stop Snoring Now

 Wondering why you are snoring?

-Can you imagine the day when
+Can you imagine the day when you are not snoring?

 Why do I snore?